The Short Book Flap Version

 K.A.
 (Kelly) Barson earned an MFA in Writing for Children and Young Adults from Vermont College of Fine Arts.
-She and her husband live in Jackson, Michigan, surrounded by kids, grandkids, unruly dogs, and too many pairs of shoes.
-Her first novel, 45 Pounds (More or Less), was released by Viking Juvenile (Penguin) on July 11, 2013.
-(And she likes parentheses, too!)
+She and her husband live in Jackson, Michigan, surrounded by kids, grandkids, unruly dogs, a cat, and too many pairs of shoes.
+She feels most like herself when her hair is purple.

 In 2001, I had this idea for a novel, so I wrote it.
 It was fun to write, but it was horrible.
 I was blissfully ignorant at the time, though, so I sent it out.
 (That is the kind of crap that gives "slush pile" its name.
 I'm sorry to all the first readers who had to wade through it.)
 After some rejection, I put it away.
 But I still thought about it now and then with a dreamy "what if" sigh that usually accompanies such things.